 Location: 1530 N Walnut Creek Dr, Mansfield, TX 76063

-One of four Mansfield free splash pads — button-activated spray system with multiple ground jets and vertical elements.
-Rentable pavilions sit adjacent to the splash area.
-Open May 22 through September 27; hours scale back to weekday mornings in the shoulder weeks.
+A toddler-friendly splash pad in Mansfield: One of four Mansfield free splash pads , button-activated spray system with multiple ground jets and vertical elements.
+It's free.

 Parent tip: Open 10am-8pm daily May 22–Sept 7; 10am-2pm weekdays Sept 8–27; 10am-8pm weekends through Sept 27.
 Pavilion rentals fill fast for birthday parties — weekday mornings are calmest.